Look: Hundreds of faithful offer Taraweeh prayers after UAE declares first day of Ramadan

 The prayer has eight units (rakat) followed by three of Witr.

-From the elderly to tiny trots, here's how faithful gathered together to mark the beginning of Ramadan in Al Noor Mosque in Sharjah after the announcement of Ramadan.
+From the elderly to tiny tots, here's how faithful gathered together to mark the beginning of Ramadan in Al Noor Mosque in Sharjah after the announcement of Ramadan.

 ALSO READ: